-- Analyze failures of structures and their materials/microstructural origins
+- Analyse failures of structures and their materials/microstructural origins

-Every week, students will attend cohort classes twice (2.5 h each).
+Every week, students will attend cohort classes three times (5 h).
 Each cohort will provide an overview of the main concepts that the students will require and these concepts will be reinforced through problem solving and active-learning activities.
-In each week, the first cohort class will be dedicated to lecture (with interactive learning activities) while the second cohort class will be dedicated to either a real-world case study, a practical lab session or a design project studio (especially in the second half of the term/after mid-term exam).
+In each week, the first and second cohort class will be dedicated to lecture (with interactive learning activities) while the third cohort class will be dedicated to either a real-world case study, a practical lab session or a design project.
 There will be homework for every week.
-Attendance is expected in all cohort classes and will be checked through the use of clickers.
-Weekly work will consist of pre-class reading, online video lectures, after class online multiple choice questions (MCQs), and graded problem sets.
+Attendance is expected in all cohort classes.
+Weekly work will consist of pre-class reading, online video lectures, and graded problem sets.
 There will be mid-term exam and final exam.
-Finally, students will work for the 1D design project in groups starting on the third week of the term and ending in the final week of the term.
+Finally, students will work for the 1D design project in groups.
 Students are expected to fully participate in any project.

 1D Design Project:

-- 1D Design Challenge: To design solar cells interconnection technology (materials,
+- 1D Design Challenge: To design nitinol engine for engineering applications

 - Design project is open-ended and not only involves in-depth structural mechanics analyses but also creativity and innovations